 You have to spend money on your blog.
 At least on a domain name and a decent logo and preferably on a unique blog design.

-The more you invest in your blog the more you should get out of it although don't invest too much, to begin with until you're really sure of your topic and your goals.
-For a new business, $3,000 should be enough to help you set up a good blog which will stand the test of time and offer a good return on your investment.
+The more you invest in your blog the more you should get out of it although don’t invest too much to begin with until you’re really sure of your topic and your goals.
+For a new business $3,000 should be enough to help you set up a good blog which will stand the test of time and provide a good return on your investment.

 6. Go the extra mile

-Every overnight success, every well-known business person, writer or blogger has put in hundreds of work to attain that success.
-You'll have to too because if you're not ready to go the extra mile, someone else will.
+Every overnight success, every well known business person, writer or blogger has put in hundreds of hours of work to attain that success.
+You’ll have to too because if you’re not prepared to go the extra mile someone else will.

 7. Throw in some free stuff